kzilk/SA_FitnessApp/README.md

 TO BE CORRECTED
-  First correction point is to not require a POST screen to display the bodyfat percentage or that loads when the input is saved for a more streamlined use of the application
+  First correction point is to not require entries on sections not currently used, and not require resetting the page to view new table entries.

 TO BE ADDED
   Additional input section and table to track lifting performances.
 Current table may be updated to include these markers or a new one may be entered below